 The Western Horsemanship class recognizes the rider's ability to ride a horse correctly and to use various aids required for a horse to perform basic maneuvers.
-Riders will be judged on basic position in saddle; position and use of hands, legs and feet; ability to control and show the horse; and suitability of horse to rider.
+Riders will be judged on basic position in saddle, position and use of hands, legs and feet, ability to control and show the horse, and suitability of horse to rider.
 Grooming standards are consistent with showmanship.
+Video resource: youtube.com/watch?v=eQVV3jRFjx4

 In all South Dakota 4-H Horse Shows, classes will begin with individual pattern work.
 Additional rail work or pattern is at the judge's discretion.
 If rail work is called for, it should include a flat-footed, four-beat walk, two-beat jog, and a three-beat lope displaying the correct lead.
 Contestants should stay near the rail at all times and use the entire arena.
 If a contestant needs to pass another horse, pass on the inside of the ring.
-Beginners will be walk/jog only and be limited to the patterns found in Appendix B. Juniors will be limited to the patterns found in Appendix B. Seniors pattern will be posted by July 15 on SDSU Extension website.
+Beginners will be walk/jog only and be limited to the patterns found in Appendix B. Juniors will be limited to the patterns found in Appendix B. Seniors pattern will be posted by June 28 on the SDSU Extension website at extension.sdstate.edu.